eiiches/scriptable-jmx-exporter/README.md

 (\*) Benchmarked on Intel Core i5-9600K (with Turbo Boost disabled), Linux 5.7.4. (\*1) kafka-2_0_0.yml seems to be missing a number of metrics, such as `kafka.server:type=socket-server-metrics`.
 We excluded such metrics as well.
 The difference in the number of metrics mostly comes from how we treat JVM metrics.

+NOTE: This benchmark result is quite old.
+I am aware of many performance improvement efforts in recent jmx_exporter and this benchmark has to be updated when I have time.

 References
 ----------